doritoes/Macmini-Labs/A1347/4_macOS_testing.md

   - Read more at https://itac.txst.edu/support/remote-desktop/mac-remote.html
 - From Linux: Remmina
 - From Windows: RealVNC Viewer - https://www.realvnc.com/en/connect/download/viewer/windows/
-- Or use a Guamamole server
+- Or use a Guacamole server

 Notes:
-- the Micorosoft Remote Desktop app from the app store didn't work (High Sierra is too old)
+- the Microsoft Remote Desktop app from the app store didn't work (High Sierra is too old)
   - See older version at https://www.macupdate.com/app/mac/8431/microsoft-remote-desktop/old-versions
   - Open the .pkg file and follow the prompts
   - Be aware this app will try to update itself and give you NAG messages to upgrade macOS, which you can't do